torvalds/linux/Documentation/admin-guide/bug-hunting.rst

 The kernel supports system calls which allow a program to determine which modules are loaded and their location in memory.
-Using these system calls the klogd daemon builds a symbol table which can be used to debug a protection fault which occurs in a loadable kernel module.
+Using these system calls the klogd daemon builds a symbol table which can be used to de a protection fault which occurs in a loadable kernel module.

 At the very minimum klogd will provide the name of the module which generated the protection fault.
 There may be additional symbolic